She was the one you could go to…

-She was the one you could go to…when you wanted to pick a fight with your neighbour without actually starting it yourself.
-A few well aimed barbs, whispered in her ear, and then, you just had to wait 10 minutes…it took just that long for your message to be delivered.
+When you wanted to pick a fight with your neighbour without actually starting it yourself.
+A few well aimed barbs whispered in her ear, and then you just had to wait ten minutes.
+That’s the time it took for your message to be delivered.

-She was the one who came to tell you that your car had been stolen…just after you’d waved goodbye to the thief.
-Because you were so busy sitting in your balcony, having a good laugh with your family, that you thought a relative was waving to you and driving your car away.
+She was the one who came to tell you that your car had been stolen just after you’d waved goodbye to the thief.
+Because you were so busy sitting in your balcony having a good laugh with your family, that you thought a relative was waving to you and driving your car away.

-She was the one who knew who visited whom, and what their business was.
-She had a job and she did it very enthusiastically, even though she was not paid a salary – “Keeping an eye on everyone around”.. mainly because, deep down inside, she cared.
+She knew who visited whom, and what their business was.
+She had a job and she did it very enthusiastically, even though she was not paid a salary.
+She kept an eye on everyone around.
+Because she was really nosy.
+And also, because deep down inside, she cared.

-And she kept us all safe.
 Because everyone knew there was always someone watching.

-She was sometimes a nuisance, because she reported every minor transgression…Parents humoured her, and then had a good laugh when she left.
-They valued her, because she helped them keep track of what her kids were upto.
+Because she reported every minor transgression.
+Parents humoured her and then had a good laugh when she left.
+And they valued her, because she helped them keep track of what her kids were doing.